 So as I anticipate this holiday shopping season, I endeavor to shop locally whenever possible to support the local economy and choose my gifts wisely.
 But I also want to embrace the activity of shopping, not just the result.
 Often in such a simple exchange stories are shared and memories made, because each of us, shoppers and vendors alike, are just people in the end.
 Simple, ordinary people, living our lives and sharing our wares in the places we call home.

 If your travels bring you to Cape Cod this holiday season, here are some of my favorite places to shop locally.
 Be sure to engage the proprietors for some local insight and inspiration.
-And if you need a place to lay your head at the end of a long day of Christmas shopping, be sure to call us here at the High Pointe Inn on Cape Cod.
+And if you need a place to lay your head at the end of a long day of Christmas shopping, be sure to call us.
 We’re good listeners and great storytellers.
 Happy Holidays everyone!

 - Pastiche of Cape Cod, 1595 Route 6A, West Barnstable, MA